-Do you need a medical degree to be a medical writer?
+Do you need a medical degree to be a health & medical writer?
 It’s a question I get asked all the time.
-And, here’s a little confession: I’m a medical writer without a medical degree.
+And, here’s a little confession: I’m a health & medical writer without a medical degree.

 Should health & medical writers have a medical degree?

 - I research thoroughly using high-quality, evidence-based resources.

 - I speak to researchers and experts to gain a clinician’s perspective on relevant issues and topics.

 - I try to communicate these perspectives in an interesting, practical and useful way for our readers, based on evidence-based writing strategies.

 - We consider an issue from its clinical application

 Importantly, if I need to write clinical recommendations, I always consult a medical professional.

 This means I’m not coming to my own conclusion about what a doctor should do in practice – rather, the end result is always a collaborative process.
 A process which incorporates:

 - outcomes based on clinical evidence – new and past, and